chris7444/ansible-docker-ucp/README.md

 **Figure 32.** Browse to restored virtual machine

 Navigate to the folder named `1111111-1111-1111-1111-...` as shown in Figure 33.
-You will see files with names based on the Docker volume name that you used at the start, in this instance 'test_01.vmdk` and 'test_01-478...f1f.vmdf`
+You will see files with names based on the Docker volume name that you used at the start, in this instance `test_01.vmdk` and `test_01-478...f1f.vmdf`

 ![Locate vmdk and vmdf files][vmdkfiles]
 **Figure 32.** Locate vmdk and vmdf files

 You need to move these two files to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` in the same datastore.
-Right click on the `.vmdk` file and choose `Move to...' as shown in Figure 33.
+Right click on the `.vmdk` file and choose `Move to...` as shown in Figure 33.

 ![Move files][moveto]
 **Figure 33.** Move files